sathwik92/Laplace2D/README.md

-# Laplace Equation in Two dimensions solved using Finite Element Method
+# Laplace's equation in Two dimensions solved using the Finite Element Method

-An Example code to solve Laplace problem in 2D using finite element method (FEM) implemented within a Parallel Computing Environment.
-Here we have applied dirichlet boundary conditions with 3 sides of the rectangle as zero and one side as a sine function.
+An Example code to solve the Laplace problem in 2D using finite element method (FEM) implemented within a Parallel Computing Environment.
+Here we have applied Dirichlet boundary conditions with 3 sides of the rectangle as zero and one side as a sine function.

-We perform discretization within unstructured 2D traingles.
+We perform discretization within unstructured 2D triangles.
 Mesh files are included in the mesh/ folder.

 This program can handle both linear and quintic Hermite polynomials as the finite element basis functions.

-Gauss-Dunavant quadrature method is used to compute the numerical integration.
+The Gauss-Dunavant quadrature method is used to compute the numerical integration.

-FEM matrix can be solved here using a number of parallel solvers listed below.
+The FEM matrix can be solved here using a number of parallel solvers listed below.

 ## Available Sparse Linear Solvers
 Richardson,	Chebyshev,	Conjugate Gradient,